 What Does the Bible Say About Marriage?

-Marriage is defined in the Bible as a covenant.
+Marriage is defined in the books of the Bible as a covenant.
 It’s a plan for God’s creation.
 The union of a man and a woman in marriage is a lifelong commitment.
-Marriage is the most intimate human relationship.
+The Bible shows us that marriage is the most intimate human relationship.

 Genesis 1:27-28 “So God created man in His own image; in the image of God He created him; male and female He created them.
 Then God blessed them, and God said to them, “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.”